ANRGUSC/DRUPE/K8_DCP/README.md

-# centralized_scheduler
+# Kubernetes Version of Networ Profiler
-Centralized scheduler implementation using Docker containers and Kubernetes (K8s).
+DRUPE implementation using Docker containers and Kubernetes (K8s).

 Instructions:

 The instructions here begin at the point in which you have a target configuration.txt and nodes.txt file.
 First, you need to build your Docker images.
-There are currently two separate images: the "home_node" image and "worker_node" image.
+There are currently two separate images: the "central_profiler image and "worker_profiler" image.

 To rebuild Docker images and push them to the ANRG Docker Hub repo, first login to Docker Hub using your own credentials by running `docker login`.
 Then, in the